 There have been major changes afoot with ground transport at Nice Côte d'Azur Airport (NCE) in recent years.
 Major construction work started in 2018 to connect the two airport terminals to the new regional tram service being put in place for the city of Nice.
 This has resulted in a few changes to the locations and options for getting from the airport to Cannes.

-As of 2022, most of the construction work in the airport itself has been completed.
+As of 2023 the construction work in the airport itself has been completed.
 Works are still ongoing at the new major transport interchange just outside of the airport, known as Grand Arénas.
 But the tram service itself has now been fully operational for a couple of years.

 Options for Getting to Cannes

 As with many things, your choice for getting to Cannes from Nice airport comes down to cost verses time.
 Overall, the best value transfer when you balance these two factors is the train.
 But your ultimate choice will also depend on what time of day your flight arrives or departs.